Carol Peletier

 In the television series, Carol evacuates her home with her abusive husband Ed and her daughter Sophia in hopes of a safe haven in Atlanta, where they join a camp of survivors.
 Following the deaths of her husband and daughter, Carol forms a close bond with camp survivor Daryl Dixon.
 After the prison falls, she becomes the adoptive mother to Lizzie and Mika Samuels.
-The trio meet up with Tyreese and Carol saves the rest of Rick's group from the cannibals at Terminus.
+The trio meet up with Tyreese and find safety together, when the mentally unwell child Lizzie murders her sister in a psychotic delusion, forcing Carol to make another challenging decision.
+Carol saves the rest of Rick's group from the cannibals at Terminus.
 After arriving at the Alexandria Safe-Zone, Carol becomes one of its key defenders and attempts a relationship with a resident named Tobin, but quickly realizes Tobin is only a bandaid on her pain.
 She begins to feel the guilt of those she has killed and becomes suicidal, until saved by Morgan and brought to the Kingdom led by King Ezekiel.
 She eventually marries Ezekiel and adopts a young Kingdom resident named Henry.

 Initially a recurring cast member, McBride was upgraded to a series regular at the onset of the second season, and the character's role predominantly increased since the fourth season.
 McBride became second-billed as of the final three episodes of the tenth season.
-As of the third season's finale, Carol is one of the last original survivors, along with Rick and Daryl.
+Carol is one of the last original survivors, along with Rick and Daryl.
 She is also the series' longest-living female character, and the only female character to have appeared in every season.
 Carol and Daryl are the only characters that have been in the series since the first season.

 McBride's performance as Carol has received critical acclaim from television commentators, and some critics have referred to Carol as the series' best character.
 In September 2020, it was announced that McBride and Norman Reedus (Daryl) would headline their own spin-off series, scheduled to premiere in 2023.
 However, McBride exited the project prior to filming.
+In October 2023, McBride reprised her role as Carol in the first season finale of The Walking Dead: Daryl Dixon, and that she would return as a series regular in the second season, subtitled The Book of Carol, which premiered in September 2024.